mikependon/RepoDB/Docs/pages/connection.rst

 		var result = connection.Update<Order>(order, 1002);
 	}

-Note: This call will throw an exception if the data entity does not have a primary key.
+**Note**: The library uses the `PrimaryKey` as the default qualifier for `Update` operation.
+This also applies when updating the `data entity` object itself.
+This call will throw an exception if the data entity does not have a `primary key`.

 Via Dynamic: